-You can cut calories and fat from your diet and promote healthy weight loss if you substitute cottage cheese for unhealthy foods.
+You can cut calories and fat from your diet and promote healthy weight loss by substituting cottage cheese for other foods.
 Here are some suggestions:

 If you’re trying to fit into your favorite little black dress by the weekend, the cottage cheese diet may help you lose a few fast pounds.
-But it’s not healthy for the long term.
+It’s not healthy for the long term, though.

 If you want to try the diet, do it for the shortest amount of time possible and eat low-sodium varieties of cottage cheese.

 It’s also important to drink plenty of water throughout the day.

 If you’re healthy, eating cottage cheese exclusively for a few days probably won’t harm you.